canonical/netplan/doc/netplan.md

          (``NetworkManager``: as of v1.14.0)

      ``macaddress`` (scalar)
-     :   Device's MAC address in the form "XX:XX:XX:XX:XX:XX".
+     :   Device's 6-byte MAC address in the form "XX:XX:XX:XX:XX:XX" or 20
+         bytes for InfiniBand devices (IPoIB).
 Globs are not allowed.

      ``driver`` (scalar or sequence of scalars) – sequence since **0.104** :   Kernel driver name, corresponding to the ``DRIVER`` udev property.